-As a website owner, the last thing you want to do is to learn the hard way that you have done something illegal.
+If you plan to grow a successful business online, the last thing you want is to learn the hard way that you are doing something illegal.

-As the cybersphere continues growing at breakneck speed and rules constantly change, it’s absolutely essential to stay on top of what’s happening and to make sure that your site remains legally compliant, especially if having a digital presence plays an important role in your business strategy.
+As the digital way of life continues to grow at such a fast pace and rules keep changing, it’s vitally important that you try to stay informed about what’s happening and ensure that your website or blog remains legally compliant, especially if your online presence plays an important part in your business strategy.

-New laws introduced in 2014 regulating how businesses promote advertising on their websites clearly state that if you promote anything on your site for profit, then you need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by regulatory departments, such as the (US based) BBB, or Better Business Bureau.
-Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 regulating how businesses promote advertising on their sites state that if you plan to promote anything on your site for profit, you will need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection departments, such as the (US based) BBB, or Better Business Bureau.
+Search online “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.

 (Online Interest-Based Advertising Accountability Program)

-The introduction of these new laws has legal implications for several online business activities, including:
+The introduction of these new laws has legal implications for various business categories, including:

 - Retarget Marketing